finbourne/lusid-sdk-java/sdk/docs/FundConfigurationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // FundConfigurationsApi apiInstance = apiFactory.build(FundConfigurationsApi.class);

         FundConfigurationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundConfigurationsApi.class);
         String scope = "scope_example"; // String | The scope of the FundConfiguration.
         FundConfigurationRequest fundConfigurationRequest = new FundConfigurationRequest(); // FundConfigurationRequest | The definition of the FundConfiguration. try {
+            // uncomment the below to set overrides at the request level
+            // FundConfiguration result = apiInstance.createFundConfiguration(scope, fundConfigurationRequest).execute(opts);

             FundConfiguration result = apiInstance.createFundConfiguration(scope, fundConfigurationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {